undergrad-partner-school

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for most students.
-If you wish to find out more about need-based and non-need-based aid at Niagara University, here are some recent data you should consider.
+Grants, loans, scholarships, work-study programs: these are all different types of financial aid for students.
+If you want to find out more about need-based and non-need-based aid at Niagara University, here are some recent data you should consider.

 According to the most recent data, 435 freshmen were awarded financial aid.
-The average financial aid package awarded to students came to $30,562.
+The average amount of financial aid given to students was $30,562.

 Need-based

-1,701 students were granted some form of need-based financial aid.
-The total number of students (including freshmen) who were determined to have financial need was 1,726.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $5,591,539, and state $2,128,759.
+There were 1,701 students who received need-based financial aid of any kind.
+The total number of students (including freshmen) who were determined to have financial need amounted to 1,726.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $5,591,539, and state $2,128,759.
 The students of Niagara University received the -institutional need-based aid in the amount of $39,425,110, and external in the amount of $432,456.

 $19,630